vijayvulava/czs/_sources/52WaterBalanceImpacts.md

 | 5       | 2, 4, 5               | 5.1, 4.0, 3.4 | 1015, 1101, 1057   | 1060.7                   |
 | 6       | 3, 5, 6               | 5.9, 3.5, 1.9 | 963, 1057, 1078    | 1052.0                   |

-- Step 5: Calculate weighted precip for entire basin.
-Since the six pixels are equal size, just need to take arithmetic mean.
+- Step 5: Calculate weighted precip for the entire basin.
+Since the six pixels are equal in size, take the arithmetic mean.

 $$
 \text{Weighted Precip} = \frac{1005.8+994.8+993.6+1070.3+1060.7+1052.0}{6} = \pu{1029.5 mm}
 $$

-This final value is similar to the value obtained using the Thiessen Polygon Method - a difference of less than 2%.
+This final value is similar to that obtained using the Thiessen Polygon Method - a difference of less than 2%.

 ```